8:00am to sunset daily

 The Quan Bros. snack shop at China Camp Village is open on weekends.
 Food, beverages, and ice cream are available.
 You can meet the long-time resident and shrimp fisherman Frank Quan here.

 The park offers fifteen miles of hiking, mountain biking and equestrian trails.
-A map of the park is available through our online brochure.
 DOGS ARE NOT PERMITTED ON TRAILS.
 Dogs are allowed on a leash in the campground and in the day use/picnic areas, including the beach.

 Reservable Picnic Sites

 China Camp SP has three reservable picnic sites.
 Buckeye Point and Weber Point are day use areas situated along San Pablo Bay with views of the water.
 These two sites can be reserved for up to 50 people.
 Each site has BBQs, picnic tables and flush toilets.

 Miwok Meadows Picnic Area is a grassy meadow among Oak and Bay woodlands.
 It has BBQs, picnic tables, a horseshoe toss area, and chemical toilets (no running water).
 It can accommodate up to 200 people.

 If you are interested in reserving Miwok Meadows please contact Friends of China Camp.

 If you are interested in reserving Buckeye or Weber Points, please go to: http://www.reserveamerica.com/camping/china-camp-sp/r/campgroundDetails.do?contractCode=CA&parkId=120018#sr

 The climate is coastal-temperate.
 Winter temperatures are in the 50s.
 Summer temperatures are in the 70s-90s.
 The park has an average of more than 200 fog-free days per year.